India virus death toll passes 300,000, 3rd highest in world

 India’s vaccination drive has also slowed recently, and many states say they don’t have enough vaccines to administer.

-The world’s largest vaccine-producing nation has fully vaccinated just over 41.6 million people, or only 3.8% of its nearly 1.4 billion population.
+The world’s largest vaccine-producing nation has fully vaccinated just over 41.6 million people, or only 3.8% of its nearly 1.4 billion people.
+On Monday, the federal government enabled walk-in registration at government-run vaccination centers for those aged between 18 to 44 to “minimize vaccine wastage.”

 The first known COVID-19 death in India happened on March 12, 2020, in southern Karnataka state.
 It took seven months to reach the first 100,000 dead.
-The toll hit 200,000 deaths in late April.
+The official toll hit 200,000 deaths in late April.
 The next 100,000 deaths were recorded in just 27 days after new infections tore through dense cities and rural areas alike and overwhelmed health care systems on the brink of collapse.

 Average daily deaths and cases have slightly decreased in the past few weeks and the government on Sunday said it is conducting the highest number of COVID-19 tests, with more than 2.1 million samples tested in the previous 24 hours.

-Note: This story has been corrected to show that there are nearly 3.47 million deaths globally, not 34.7 million.